dv-lse/fdi-patent-innovate/data/narrative.md

 London School of Economics and Political Science
 *R. Crescenzi, A. Dyèvre & C. York*

-The research leading to these results has received funding from the European Research Council under the European Unions Horizon 2020 Programme H2020/2014-2020) (Grant Agreement n 639633-MASSIVE-ERC-2014-STG).
+The research leading to these results has received funding from the European Research Council under the European Union Horizon 2020 Programme H2020/2014-2020) (Grant Agreement n 639633-MASSIVE-ERC-2014-STG).
 All errors and omissions are our own.

 Data Visualisation created by LSE, supported by funding for knowledge exchange via Higher Education Innovation Funding (HEIF).